empyrealus/safety_rating/README.md

 # Driver Safety Ratings (DSR) - Database

 # Abstract:
-Provide a composite score for the purposes of indicating as to whether a driver is a *safe* driver or not.
+Provide a composite score to organizations for the purposes of indicating as to whether a driver is a *safe* driver or not; provide composite score to the drivers to assess their current driving profile.

 This score would adjust similar to a credit rating; as time passes and data is appended, the users driver rating will change overtime.

 # Mission Statement